SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/sentinelone-mgmt-api-source.md

 To generate an API token:

-1. Log in to the SentinelOne Management Console with Admin user credentials.
+1. Sign in to the SentinelOne Management Console with Admin user credentials.
 1. In the Management Console, click **Settings**.
 1. In the **Settings** view, click **Users**.
 1. Click **New User**.